 - Make the paste by putting all the ingredients in a food processor and blitz together for a smooth paste.

-- Heat the oil in a large pan or flameproof casserole, add the star anise, cinnamon sticks and cloves and allow to sizzle on a medium heat for a minute.
+- Heat the oil in a large pan or flameproof casserole dish, add the star anise, cinnamon sticks and cloves and allow to sizzle on a medium heat for a minute.

 - Add the paste to the pan, the kaffir lime leaves and stir for a couple of minutes.

 - Add the sugar, lemon juice and 3 tbsp of the toasted coconut.
-Stir, cover with lid, and cook for approximately 30 minutes, stirring occasionally until the meat is tender.
+Stir, cover with a lid, and cook for approximately 30 minutes, stirring occasionally, until the meat is tender.
 You have a fairly dry consistency.

-- To serve sprinkle over remaining coconut.
+- To serve, sprinkle over the remaining coconut.
 Great served with cooked rice and a tomato and coriander salad.